 Darryll Davis, director of The Prisoners Hope, is passionate about making a difference in a seemingly vast ocean of prison population and broken lives.
 When asked to summarize the Ministry’s work, he shared a favorite story, likening its endeavors to a little boy walking down the beach throwing starfish that had washed up onto the beach back in one at a time.

-When approached by an elderly gentleman walking toward him he was asked; son what are you doing?
-The little boy replied, I am throwing all of the starfish back in.
-The elderly gentleman asked him to turn around and look back from where he just came from, saying; there are too many - you are not making a difference at all young man.
-The little boy (unaffected in his endeavor) looked at the man and said; ‘it makes a difference to this one’ as he threw it back in.
+When approached by an elderly gentleman walking toward him, the little boy was asked, “Son, what are you doing?”
+The little boy replied, “I am throwing all of the starfish back in.”
+The elderly gentleman asked him to turn around and look back from where he just came from, saying, “There are too many.
+You are not making a difference at all, young man.”
+The little boy, unaffected in his endeavor, looked at the man and said, “It makes a difference to this one,” as he threw it back in.